 Climate and Nature Crises

 Following the COP26 climate summit in Glasgow last year, this year’s COP15 biodiversity summit is a key opportunity for global leaders to demonstrate that they are serious about tackling the nature crisis.
-As the UK continues its COP26 Presidency, it must carry the momentum from COP26 and champion ambition in the CBD process at COP15, highlighting the synergies of acting on the twin climate and nature crises simultaneously.
+The UK must carry the momentum from COP26 and champion ambition at COP15, highlighting the synergies of acting on the twin climate and nature crises simultaneously.
 Ambitious climate action and nature recovery policy at home will be crucial for the UK to successfully influence these talks and set the global community on a more sustainable path.

 Convention on Biological Diversity COP15

 The 5th Global Biodiversity Outlook report, published in 2020, painted an alarming picture of the state of the world’s nature.
 Out of the 20 biodiversity targets set by global leaders at the 2010 UN biodiversity summit in Japan, the report announced that the world collectively failed to meet a single one.
 In the UK, only three targets were met, and it was revealed that we have gone backwards on six targets.

 As world leaders come together again later this year for COP15 in Kunming, China, agreeing on an international deal to bend the curve of diversity loss over the next decade must be a priority.
 Without decisive action now, we risk the extinction of thousands more species, and the destruction of natural ecosystems worldwide will continue to have far reaching consequences for society, the climate, and our health.